Pay Off Your Home Faster

 What does it mean to lock or cap your interest rate?
 When is the best time to do this?

-When you cap your interest rate it means you are guaranteed today’s mortgage interest rate for up to 90 days through the Churchill Rate Secured program.
-You’ll be able to protect yourself from fluctuating interest rates by locking or capping your rate.
-So, if you’re thinking about buying a home in the next three months it’s best to secure a low interest rate to save you money.
-If you don’t find a home in that initial 90-day period, you can reset your rate for another three months.
-Click here for more information.
+Thinking about buying a home in the next three months?
+Capping your interest rate means you’re guaranteed today’s mortgage interest rate for up to 90 days through the Churchill Rate Secured program.
+That’s a great move, because it protects you from fluctuating interest rates as you shop.
+But what if you don’t find a home in that initial 90-day period?
+No sweat.
+You can reset your rate for another three months.

 What is an escrow account?

-Many mortgage lenders hold money that you’ve paid in an escrow account to pay your property taxes, homeowner’s insurance, and in some instances even your homeowner’s association (HOA) fees.
-This makes it as easy as possible so you only have to make one mortgage payment a month and you don’t have to think about ongoing annual payments for your insurance and property taxes.
-Your lender will calculate how much your property taxes and homeowner’s insurance premiums are for the entire year, and then divides them by 12 (one payment per month).
-You’ll then pay that amount each month along with your standard mortgage payment, and in return, your lender will manage the escrow account and submit payments for your property taxes and homeowner’s insurance when they are due.
-In some states such as Hawaii and California, escrow is referred to as impounds.
-Click here to learn more.
+Many mortgage lenders hold money that you’ve paid in an escrow account to cover three things: your property taxes, homeowner’s insurance, and in some instances even your homeowner’s association (HOA) fees.
+We compare an escrow to a referee in a football game—the neutral third party who takes no sides and makes sure everyone is following the rules until the game is over.
+The goal of an escrow account is to make your life as a homeowner as easy as possible.
+So how does it work?
+Your lender will first calculate how much your property taxes and homeowner’s insurance premiums are for the entire year.
+Next they’ll divide the total by 12 to show how much escrow payment you’ll owe per month.
+Then each month you’ll pay that amount along with your standard mortgage payment. your lender will manage the escrow account and submit payments for your property taxes and homeowner’s insurance when they are due.
+It’s a great way to allow you to make one mortgage payment a month while saving you the hassle of remembering to make ongoing annual payments for your insurance and property taxes.
+Be aware that in some states such as Hawaii and California, escrow is referred to as impounds.